-Raised panel wainscoting is easily distinguished from other style of wainscoting by a bevelled edge, created by simple moulding, around a center panel.
-The design is typically 30 in – 40 in high around the entire room, though it can be taller.
+Raised panel wainscoting is easily distinguished from other styles of wainscoting by a bevelled edge, created by simple moulding, around a center panel.
+The design is typically 30 to 40 inches high around the entire room, though it can be taller.
 The rail at the bottom of the design can either be used as a baseboard or overlaid with additional moulding to create a baseboard.

-If there is a design or additional paneling within the center panel, the style is instead called overlay wainscoting.
+If there is a design or additional panelling within the center panel, the style is instead called overlay wainscoting.

 Wood wainscoting panels

 Wainscoting was originally and exclusively done in wood.
 The first wood used was a type of oak called Wainscot Oak.
 Pine and spruce woods later became popular choices for wainscoting due to availability.
 Today, all sorts of woods are used for wainscoting depending on the climate and desired color.
 Using wood for wainscoting gives a timeless, sophisticated feel to any room it’s installed in.

 When choosing a type of wood for wainscoting, the first thing to keep in mind is how the wood will react to your climate.
 A wood that is not right for a particular climate will cause problems down the road.

 The best part of using wood for wainscoting is its versatility.
 Wood can be stained, painted, and cut to suit whatever style is needed.
 However, keep in mind that some woods do not readily accept stains.
 Some woods can also be stained to look similar to others.